Discovery of Repeating Transitions in 16 Changing-look Active Galactic Nuclei: Sample and data

 The visual inspection focuses on three aspects: (1) for low redshift objects, the spectra in the dim state should exhibit clear \oiii\ emission lines but no detectable BELs, thereby ensuring both spectral quality and a genuine transition toward a Type~2 AGN; (2) the appearance or disappearance of the BELs should be consistent with brightening or dimming trends observed in the MIR light curves; (3) spectra with unreliable fitting results are excluded.

-Applying this procedure, we identify $22$ RCL~AGNs from the $126$ sources with quantified BEL variations.
-Among them, J0914+3215 and J1638+2827 show no significant MIR variability, likely because their MIR brightness approaches the WISE sensitivity limit.
-Nevertheless, both objects exhibit prominent BEL changes in multi-epoch spectra, and we therefore retain them as RCL~AGNs based on their clear spectroscopic transitions.
-The other sources (such as J0023+0035, see Figure~\ref{Fig_J0023+0035}) have higher MIR brightness and are not limited by the observation sensitivity.
+Applying this procedure, we identify $20$ RCL~AGNs from the $121$ sources with quantified BEL variations.
+Among them, J1638+2827 shows no significant MIR variability, likely because its MIR brightness approaches the WISE sensitivity limit.
+Nevertheless, it exhibits prominent BEL changes in multi-epoch spectra, and we therefore retain them as RCL~AGNs based on their clear spectroscopic transitions.
+The remaining sources (such as J0023+0035, see Figure~\ref{Fig_RCLAGN}) are brighter in the MIR band and are not limited by the observation sensitivity.
 They show clear changes in multi-epoch spectra and MIR light curves.
+In addition, J1053+3024 exhibits the undetectable broad \hb\ line in the spectrum at MJD 58141, and it clearly reappears at MJD 58514.
+Although the recovered broad line remains relatively weak, the MIR emission continues to brighten after MJD~58514, suggesting that the transition may still be ongoing.
+We thus retain this source in the final RCL~AGN sample.

-For the other $51$ sources only spectral figures are available in the literature, we visually inspect the published spectra figures and find three additional objects that show significant repeating BEL changes.
-Their RCL behavior is described in Section \ref{sec:absence}.
-In total, we identify $25$ RCL~AGNs through the combined use of quantitative selection and visual inspection.
-These sources are listed in Table\ref{tab:RCLAGNs}, and their multi-epoch spectral transitions are presented in Figure~\ref{Fig:RCLAGNs} (see Appendix~\ref{Appendix_RCLAGN}).
+For the other $51$ sources only spectral figures are available in the literature, we visually inspect the published spectra figures and find two additional objects that show significant repeating BEL changes.
+Their RCL behaviors are described in Section \ref{sec:absence}.
+In total, we identify $22$ RCL~AGNs through the combined use of quantitative selection and visual inspection.
+These sources are listed in Table~\ref{tab:RCLAGNs}, and their multi-epoch spectral transitions are presented in Figure~\ref{Fig_RCLAGN}.